Updated July 13, 2023

 - The category of filers is as follows:

 - Single filers: These are unmarried people or individuals legally separated or divorced.

 - Married filing Jointly: These are married individuals who aggregate their income & pay tax jointly.

-- Head of households: These are unmarried individuals who have managed house expenses for more than half a year & have a qualifying person with them for more than half a year.
+- Head of households: These are unmarried individuals who have managed house expenses for more than half a year & have had a qualifying person with them for over half a year.

 - There is also the concept of the standard deduction.
 Either specify your list of expenses or opt for the standard deduction.
 The details are as follows:

 Progressive Tax Graph